Good Manufacturing Practices (GMP) is a system to ensure that the product manufactured is produced consistently with high quality standards.

 The first principle of GMP is the standard operating procedure.
-SOP is a set of tests and step by step guide for performing analysis and product manufacturing inconsistent manner.
-The SOP includes a set of instructions, procedures, calculations, and suitability of instruments.
+SOP is a set of tests and a step-by-step guide for performing analysis and product manufacturing inconsistent manner.
+The SOP includes a set of instructions, procedures, calculations, and the suitability of instruments.

 2. Follow the written procedure:

-To get high quality and consistent results the procedure mention in sop needs to be followed.
-No shortcut and deviation of the procedure is allowed.
-Shortcuts and deviation of procedure produce wrong results that may show variation in results.
+To get high quality and consistent results the procedure mentioned in the sop needs to be followed.
+No shortcuts and deviations from the procedure are allowed.
+Shortcuts and deviations of procedure produce wrong results that may show variation in results.

 3. Documentation of work:

 Documentation of work is an important part of GMP.
-Documentation is evidence of what work performed.
-Documentation of work is useful for future references.
+Documentation is evidence of what work was performed.
+Documentation of work is useful for future reference.
 If any problem persists in the future with the product, documentation will help to investigate the proper cause of the problem.